heroLFG/hugo-herolfg-site/content/posts/effective-altruism-criticism.md

 series = []
 +++

 I recently learned about the Effective Altruism (EA) organization who [has a competition with incentives for people to help with their error correction](https://forum.effectivealtruism.org/posts/8hvmvrgcxJJ2pYR4X/announcing-a-contest-ea-criticism-and-red-teaming).
-The strategy of a competition and the goal of doing error correction is praiseworthy.
+The strategy of a competition and the goal of doing error correction is extremely important in my mind.

 My criticisms are generally related to attention and technology because I believe attention is the most valuable resource in the world and technology can help us manage our attention better.

+While I think my criticisms are valid, I do not live by my criticisms.
+I try to keep some cash on me to give to people who are asking for help.
+Engaging with EA has led me to learn about [Trachoma](https://www.who.int/news-room/fact-sheets/detail/trachoma), and I am considering donating money.
+I wish I could trust the people I give to.
+But that just isn't practical at this point in time.
+My criticisms are meant to encourage us to transform into people who can give with confidence because we are able to identify the most trustworthy people.

 ## Criticism: EA Transparency Technology